Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Monte Carlo Simulations

 We now provide Monte Carlo simulations to illustrate the finite-sample properties of our theoretical results.
-We base our data-generating process on those used in \cite{bramoulle2009identification}, but with alternate network structures that showcase the issue of weak identification with peers-of-peers instruments for both the scaled and unscaled adjacency matrices.
+We base our data-generating process on those used in \cite{bramoulle2009identification}, but with alternate network structures that showcase the issue of weak identification with peers-of-peers instruments for both the scaled and unscaled specifications.